step-security/github-actions-goat/docs/Solutions/RestrictOutboundTraffic.md

 In the insights page, you will see a recommended policy to filter egress traffic to allowed destinations.

-1. Go to the `Actions` tab and run the `Hosted: Network Filtering with Harden-Runner` workflow and run it.
+1. Go to the `Actions` tab and run the `Hosted: Network Filtering with Harden-Runner` workflow.
 2. View the workflow [hosted-network-filtering-hr.yml](../../.github/workflows/hosted-network-filtering-hr.yml) file.
 3. `step-security/harden-runner` GitHub Action has `egress-policy` set to `block`.
 Only the destinations that are expected are in the allowed list. `pastebin.com` is not in this list.
 4. After the workflow completes, check out the build logs.